qwc-services/qwc-services-core/README.md

 ### Add an editable layer

-* Add layer in QGIS project
+* Add `edit_polygon` layer in QGIS project
 * Add map and data resources with permissions
+* Update configuration in Admin GUI

 ### Add a custom edit form

+Adapt edit form with Drag and Drop Designer:
+* Change attribute form type to `Drag and Drop Designer`.
+* Change form layout
+* Update configuration in Admin GUI

 Use the previously generated edit form in `volumes/qwc2/assets/forms/autogen/` as a template.